pawlo0/stock_viz/readme.md

 The main goal of this assignment was to take the provided code and use it with a different source and visualise it in different ways than the ones covered during video lessons using the [vis.js](http://visjs.org/) tool.

 As expected, the hard part of this assignment was to retrieve and manipulate data.
-I choose an excel file living in http://www.dripinvesting.org/tools/tools.asp.
-That implied using the collectionFS package and the netanelgilad:excel package to parse excel files.
-Must say it was a good practice for future needs on these packages.
+I choose an excel file found in http://www.dripinvesting.org/tools/tools.asp.
+That implied using the netanelgilad:excel package to parse excel files.
+Must say it was a good practice for future needs on these package.
+Side note, tried to use the collectionFS in order to download the filed automaticaly.
+But I was getting to many errors so decided to simplify, and put the file in public folder and work from there.
+In the future, with more time, I'll deal with the collectionFS.

 After that hard task, manipulating vis.js was not so hard, although it took me some time.
 Mainly because I kept changing my mind about the graphs, looks and interactivity that I would like to present.